utsanjan/Rubik.io/README.md

 - Simple and minimal UI experience.
 - Compete with your friends & family.
 - Easily evaluate the speed of your moves.

+## 🛠️ Compatibility
+Any android version from Android 5.0 or above are compatible with this app.
+<br>Android 11 support is also introduced with the initial beta release.

 ## ✒️ Credits
 ### [Google Doodle Games](https://www.google.com/doodles?q=games)<br>